 They Don’t Have Enough Content

-Another big red flag if you find Instagram or Facebook influencer accounts that have a huge following but very little content.
+Another big red flag is if you find Instagram or Facebook influencer accounts that have a huge following but very little content.
 That’s a fake account straight off the bat.
 How can someone generate this large a following but have nothing for these followers to engage with?

 Check What Kind of Engagement They’re Getting